MotomuMatsui/gs/README.md

 #### 2. Install the MMseqs2:

-If [MMseqs2](https://github.com/soedinglab/mmseqs2) (2.0+) has been already installed in you system, you can skip this step.
+If [MMseqs2](https://github.com/soedinglab/mmseqs2) (2.0+) has been already installed in your system, you can skip this step.

     $ sh ./mmseqs_install.sh
     $ export PATH=$(pwd)/bin/:$PATH